-Overall, 11% of the space revenues in were derived from government sources and 89% from commercial sources.
-It is important to note that government customers make up the majority of market share in some sectors, such as Exploration and Science, whereas Satellite Communication customers are primarily non-government.
-Changes in methodology this year have contributed to increasing the non-government portion of revenues compared to government-derived revenues.
-This is because of the organizations that were added as a result of expanding the space sector activities in the downstream segment, mainly in broadcasting.
+Overall, 11% of the space revenues in were derived from government sources and 89% from non-government sources.
+It is important to note that government customers make up the majority of market share in some sectors, such as Space Exploration and Science, whereas Satellite Communication customers are primarily non-government.

-When comparing upstream and downstream segments, upstream segment organizations are much more reliant on government funding than downstream segment organizations, which derive their revenues almost exclusively from commercial clients.
-The upstream segment is 57% commercial, whereas the downstream segment is 96% commercial.
+When comparing upstream and downstream segments, upstream segment organizations are much more reliant on government funding than downstream segment organizations, which derive their revenues almost exclusively from non-government clients.
+The upstream segment derives 52% of revenues from non-government clients, whereas the downstream segment derives 97% of revenues from non-government clients.
 It is worth noting that there are a number of downstream segment SMEs that are also heavily reliant on government as an anchor client, such as value-adding players in the Earth Observation sector.
 In that respect, they face similar drivers and challenges to SMEs in the upstream segment.

 Domestic Customer Breakdown by Type

-In , non-governmental revenues were the most significant part of the domestic market at 88% of revenues.
-Non-government customers can be individuals, as is the case with subscribers to television and radio broadcasting—the largest component of domestic space-related activity.
-Other non-government customers include businesses, where space-derived information products are integrated into business operations (e.g. Navigation).
+In , non-government revenues were the most significant part of the domestic market at 88% of revenues.
+Non-government customers can be individuals, as is the case with subscribers to television and radio broadcasting services—the largest component of domestic space-related activity.
+Other non-government customers include businesses, where space-derived information products are integrated into business operations (e.g. Navigation and Earth Observation data).
 A small portion of non-government revenues is tied to financing or sales to non-profit organizations and foundations.

 Foreign Customer Breakdown by Type

 Non-government exports are strong in three main areas of the value chain: Manufacturing, Satellite Operations, and Products and Applications.
 Regarding manufacturing, several companies are producing components and parts for foreign prime companies through global value chains, with very occasional sales related to manufacturing of complete end-to-end space systems.
-Satellite Operations include non-government exports, as well as downstream segment products, which are mostly related to the sale of antennas, receivers and other ground equipment.
-Both Navigation-related and Satellite Communication-related non-government exports for Earth Observation are limited, but a small market does exist for data, software applications and services.
+Satellite Operations include primarily sales related to operations for commercial telecommunications systems.
+Products and Applications sold to non-government customers are mostly related to antennas, receivers and other ground equipment in the Navigation and Satellite Communication sectors.
+Non-government exports for Earth Observation are limited, but a small market does exist for data, software applications and services.

 There is also a small portion of non-government organizations, mainly foundations, which provide funding to Canadian universities and research centres.
 This is a relatively small amount and it is categorized as export revenue in the consolidated analysis of the Canadian space sector.

-In , employees in the administration category represent the largest category of employment with 3,391 FTEs resulting from the change in methodology, representing 34% of the total space workforce.
-Engineers and scientists make up the second largest group with 3,088 FTEs and 31% of the total workforce.
-Technicians come third with 1,138 FTEs and 11% of the total workforce.
-Management, marketing and sales, and other employees make up the remainder.
+In , engineers and scientists comprised the largest category of employment with 2,953 FTEs, representing 30% of the total space workforce.
+Employees in the administration category made up the second largest group with 2,911 FTEs and 29% of the total workforce.
+Technicians came third with 1,311 FTEs and 13% of the total workforce.
+Management, marketing and sales, and other employees made up the remainder.

-The charts and graphs below provide a breakdown of the space sector workforce employment category in .
+The charts and graphs below provide a breakdown of the space sector workforce in .

 Workforce by Region